bhccstem/bhccstem.github.io/README.md

 Setting up Reverie on GitHub Pages is as simple as it gets!

-### 1. Fork Reverie to your User Repository

-Fork this repository, then rename the repository to `yourgithubusername.github.io`.

-Alternatively, you can click the [`Use this template`](https://github.com/amitmerchant1990/reverie/generate) button if you want to create a repository with a clean commit history which will use Reverie as a template.

-Your Jekyll blog will often be viewable immediately at <https://yourgithubusername.github.io> (if it's not, you can often force it to build by completing step 2).

 ### 2. Customize and view your site

 Enter your site name, description, avatar and many other options by editing the `_config.yml` file.
 You can easily turn on Google Analytics tracking, Disqus commenting and social icons here.